 - Payment of genetic testing and court fees associated with the paternity action, if it was filed by another individual than the father.

 At the Law Office of Alexandra White, P.C., we'll help you find the best path forward in your paternity case.
-Contact us online or via phone at (303) 647-4245 to schedule a consultation with our team.
+Contact us online or via phone at (303) 647-4245 to schedule a free consultation with our team.